Crystal-Goulet/Data-Engineering/README.md

 ### 📌 Disclaimer
 These projects were completed as part of a Data Engineering course at UC Berkeley.
 The project structure, datasets, and prompts were created by the course instructors.
-I do not claim ownership over the original content — this repository is intended to showcase my individual work and learning outcomes.
+I do not claim ownership over the original content.
+This repository is intended to showcase my individual work and learning outcomes.

 ---